piero/piero.github.io/_posts/2022-01-15-redis-stream-to-csv.markdown

 57
 ```

-We can remove the first line (it's the Redis Streams timestamp) and then will join every second row
+We can remove the first line (it's the Redis Streams timestamp) and then will join every other row
 to the preceding one, in a key-value pair fashion:

 ```sh